jmhossain/gitops-workshop-guide/sterling/README.md

 The GitOps concept originated from [Weaveworks](https://www.weave.works/) back in 2017 and the goal was to automate the operations of a Kubernetes (K8s) system using a model external to the system as the source of truth ([History of GitOps](https://www.weave.works/blog/the-history-of-gitops)).

 There are various GitOps structure and workflows.
-This is our opinionated point of view (PoV) on how `GitOps` can be used to manage the infrastructure, services and application layers of K8s based systems.
+This workshop will cover our opinionated point of view (PoV) on how `GitOps` can be used to manage the infrastructure, services and application layers of K8s based systems.
 It takes into account the various personas interacting with the system and accounts for separation of duties.

-In this workshop you will learn the following:
--   Overview of IBM's GitOps structure and workflow.
-During the presentation in part one of the workshop, the instructors will present the overview of IBM's GitOps structure and workflow.
-The information that is covered can be found in the [IBM GitOps Deployment Production guide](https://production-gitops.dev/gitops/structure/#gitops-principles).
+On the first day of the workshop, we will give you an overview of IBM's GitOps structure and workflow.
+This workshop guide is meant to be a companion for the 2nd and 3rd day of the workshop, where you will get hands-on experience of deploying IBM Sterling File Gateway/B2B Integrator using our GitOps workflow.
+There are 4 parts to this workshop guide:
--   IBM's GitOps Receipe for deploying IBM Sterling File Gateway/B2B Integrator.
-During part two of this workshop presentation, the instructors will cover an overview of [IBM GitOps Receipe](https://github.com/cloud-native-toolkit/multi-tenancy-gitops/blob/master/doc/sfg-recipe.md) for deploying IBM Sterling File Gateway/B2B Integrator.
+-   Shell Environment Setup - Shell env needs to be setup before starting each lab
+-   Pre-Lab 1 - Create your github personal access token, which you'll be using to push to your GitOps repos
--   Lab 1 - Deploy the IBM Sterling File Gateway/B2B Integrator using the [IBM GitOps Recipe](https://github.com/cloud-native-toolkit/multi-tenancy-gitops/blob/master/doc/sfg-recipe.md)
+-   Lab 1 - Deploy IBM Sterling File Gateway/B2B Integrator using our GitOps process
--   Lab 2 - Validating Use case Requirements for Self-Healing, Upgrade/Rollback and automatic Pod Scaling.
+-   Lab 2 - Validate use case requirements: Self-Healing, Upgrade/Rollback and Horizontal Pod Auto-Scaling.

-## Lab Prerequsites - Client Environment Setup
+## Shell Environment Setup
-This part of the workshop is a hands-on lab that the instructors will walk you through to deploy an instances of IBM Sterling File Gateway/B2B Integrator.
-You will be assigned a RedHat OpenShift Environment and GitHub Organization in which to run the lab.
-You will need to have your IBM Cloud ID and Public GitHub ID, that you provided to sign up for the lab, available.
-If you have any issues accessing the environment with your IBM ID and GitHub ID, please consult with your lab instructor.

-### Environment Assignment
-You should have received an e-mail from the IBM instructor with your assigned environment access based on your IBM ID and GitHub ID.

-### Login and Setup the IBM Cloud Shell Environment
+You will be provided with a spreadsheet which will contain links to your assigned environments, and your associated ids.
+Before you start this section of the workshop, you will need to verify that you can access your assigned Openshift cluster on IBM Cloud using your IBMid.
+You will also need to verify that you have been added to a Public GitHub Organisation by the IBM team.

 1. Login to your IBM Cloud account and access the [IBM Cloud Shell](https://cloud.ibm.com/shell)

 *Note that the shell session's [IBM Cloud Shell workspace](https://cloud.ibm.com/docs/cloud-shell?topic=cloud-shell-files#file-persistence) is deleted one hour after the shell session is closed.
-If you loose the shell workspace, follow the steps above to re-setup the environment.*
+If you lose the shell workspace, you will need to re-setup the environment.*

 2. Install and setup the prequiste CLIs
 ```bash